carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ~~~
 {: .source}

 This example creates a channel and emits as many items as there are files with `fq` extension in the `/data/ggal` folder.
-Each element is a file object implementing the [Path](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Paths.html) interface.

 ~~~
 N E X T F L O W  ~  version 20.10.0